-2.1 Testing for biological molecules

-Tests for biological molecules can be used in a variety of contexts, such as identifying the contents of mixtures of molecules and following the activity of digestive enzymes.

-- a) carry out tests for reducing sugars and non-reducing sugars, the iodine in potassium iodide solution test for starch, the emulsion test for lipids and the biuret test for proteins to identify the contents of solutions - carry out a semi-quantitative Benedict's test on a reducing sugar using dilution, standardising the test and using the results (colour standards or time to first colour change) to estimate the concentration

-2.2 Carbohydrates and lipids

-Carbohydrates and lipids have important roles in the provision and storage of energy and for a variety of other functions such as providing barriers around cells: the phospholipid bilayer of all cell membranes and the cellulose cell walls of plant cells.

-- a) describe the ring forms of α -glucose and β -glucose - b) define the terms monomer, polymer, macromolecule, monosaccharide, disaccharide and polysaccharide - c) describe the formation of a glycosidic bond by condensation, with reference both to polysaccharides and to disaccharides, including sucrose - d) describe the breakage of glycosidic bonds in polysaccharides and disaccharides by hydrolysis, with reference to the non-reducing sugar test - e) describe the molecular structure of polysaccharides including starch (amylose and amylopectin), glycogen and cellulose and relate these structures to their functions in living organisms - f) describe the molecular structure of a triglyceride with reference to the formation of ester bonds and relate the structure of triglycerides to their functions in living organisms - g) describe the structure of a phospholipid and relate the structure of phospholipids to their functions in living organisms
+arning outcomes ndidates should be able to: 2.1 Testing for biological molecules Tests for biological molecules can be used in a variety of contexts, such as identifying the contents of mixtures of molecules and following the activity of digestive enzymes. a) b) carry out tests for reducing sugars and non-reducing sugars, the iodine test for starch, the emulsion test for lipids and the biuret test for proteins to identify the contents of solutions carry out a semi-quantitative Benedict's test on a reducing sugar using dilution, standardising the test and using the results (colour standards or time to first colour change) to estimate the concentration 2.2 Carbohydrates and lipids a) describe the ring forms of $lpha$ -glucose and eta -glucose important roles in the provision and storage of energy and for a variety of other functions such as providing barriers around cells: the phospholipid bilayer of all cell membranes and the cellulose cell walls of plant cells. b) define the terms monomer, polymer, macromolecule, monosaccharide, disaccharide and polysaccharide C) describe the formation of a glycosidic bond by condensation, with reference both to polysaccharides and to disaccharides, including sucrose d) describe the breakage of glycosidic bonds in polysaccharides and disaccharides by hydrolysis, with reference to the non-reducing sugar test e) describe the molecular structure of polysaccharides including starch (amylose and amylopectin), glycogen and cellulose and relate these structures to their functions in living organisms f) describe the molecular structure of a triglyceride with reference to the formation of ester bonds and relate the structure of triglycerides to their functions in living organisms g) describe the structure of a phospholipid and relate the structure of phospholipids to their functions in living organism